maaslalani/blog/posts/eyesight.md

 I intend to be thankful for my eyesight everyday.

-"I opened two gifts this morning.
-They were my eyes."
+> I opened two gifts this morning.
+They were my eyes.